axatsa/axatsa/README.md

 ## 👨‍💻 About Me

 I'm a **2nd year CS student** at Bucheon IT Faculty (Tashkent) who builds real-world projects while studying.
-I specialize in **Python backend development** — from Telegram bots to REST APIs and full-stack web apps.
+I specialize in **Python backend development** — from Telegram bots to REST APIs

 - 🤖 Building Telegram bots for businesses (delivery, auctions, AI assistants, events)
 - 🌐 Developing web backends with **FastAPI** and **Django**
-- 📱 Creating full-stack apps with **TypeScript / React**
-- 🔍 Currently looking for my first job or freelance collaboration

 ---